tournepivoine/shinpokered-fr/README.md

 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document](/patches_and_info/changelog_from_v1.23.md)

+v1.24.2
+- Fixed a text bug on multi-hit moves

 v1.24.1
 - Optimized smooth fades to eliminate graphical jank during battle black-outs
 - Trainers will not use non-healing items if they or the player are at low HP, making them more aggressive